 Discovery of any new disorder and its genetic basis immediately creates the need for predicting or preventing the recurrence of the disorder in the next generation.

-A vast plethora of technologies have emerged in the genomics arena in last few years.
+A in last few years.
 Each technology is providing a better or a different handle to understand the genetic link to various disorders and conditions.
 Invariably, the application of most of these techniques is further extend to ‘Prenatal Diagnosis’, given the interest and concerns of the patients and clinicians.

 Hence the ‘Prenatal Diagnosis’ space has seen the advent of a wide spectrum of technologies.
 While traditional high risk/instance disorders like Downs, Di-George, Cystic Fibrosis, Thalassemia etc., continue to remain the main are of interest, the advancement in sequencing technologies have increased the options for diagnosis of several other conditions which may be having a relatively lower instance rate but are equally or more debilitating.